tsfu/airlog/README.md

 This is the soure-of-truth data you provided and we use it to make visualization with other open source data and libraries.

 User may use form UI to add one trip, or upload JSON file to batch import trips.
 See `/data/sample_trips.json` to follow the format when you use upload.

+To ensure data won't get lost in case the client storage gets cleared, use the "Export Trips" to download trips into a local JSON file.
+You can keep it safe and import them back anytime.

 ### Stats
 Some useful stats for user's travel history.
 Rankings, collections, progress, etc.